liyupeng111/2022_VaccineVocabulary/readme.md

 A SQL script that attemps to automatically extract the decomposed attributes from vaccine source codes is available in the “extras/Decomposition” folder.

+The full output that has been generated using this approach to date is available in the “output” folder.